Children's Educational Assistance Plan Eligibility

 In November or December, 2016; January, February or March, 2017

 Spring 2017 term on or after the date you meet the service requirement

 Eligibility Requirements for Retirees

 If you retire and you have a child participating in the Children's Educational Assistance Plan, he/she can continue to do so.
 However, your child must continue his/her education in consecutive semesters, trimesters, or quarters.
 If there is a break in his/her education, the benefit ceases.
 If your child is not already participating in the program when you retire, he/she will not be eligible for tuition grant benefits.

 Eligibility Requirements for Your Child

-- your natural born or legally adopted child or your stepchild, legal ward or the child of your same-sex domestic or same-sex civil union partner
+- your natural born or legally adopted child or your stepchild or legal ward

 - enrolled as a full-time student in a program leading to an associate degree or a bachelor’s degree at a two- or four-year college accredited by agencies recognized by the U.S. Department of Education at the time the tuition grant is disbursed